viniciusgusmao/spotify-web-clone-react-typescript/README.md

 # Spotify Web Clone
-> This project is an attempt to reproduce some features of [Spotify Web](https://open.spotify.com/ "Spotify Web"), using React with Typescript as it main language/framework.
+> This project is an attempt to reproduce some features of [Spotify Web](https://open.spotify.com/ "Spotify Web"), using React with Typescript.

 ## Overview and Goals